 Here are some ideas to make your commitment ceremony a truly unforgettable event:

-- Hold your ceremony somewhere special -- remember, this is your day!
+- Choose a special ceremony location -- remember, this is your day!

 - Take tons of photos of your ceremony and any pre- and post-ceremony celebrations